Abdelrahman-Abuhelal/Training-Management-Platform/README.md

 ﻿# Exalt-Training-Management

-# What will this Project help you with?
+# What this Project will help you with?
 Till now nothing :)

+# Features
+Nothing